 If you’re a fan of Christmas light displays, McAdenville (also known as “Christmas Town U.S.A.”) is a must-see for this holiday season.
 Each year, this small town transforms into a magical winter wonderland with over 500,000 lights glowing in hues of red, green and white.
 Starting with a special lighting ceremony at the beginning of December, the 1.3-mile route garners hundreds of thousands of visitors from all over the country each Christmas.
 Although you can drive through the light display, parking and walking through it will allow for a more close-up look at the decorations and give you a chance to meander the town with a cup of hot cocoa in hand.
 The lights are switched on at exactly 6:00pm on opening night and there will be a long line, so make sure you plan ahead and get there early!

 Whether you’re a race fan or not, you’ll be thrilled by the Speedway Christmas at the Charlotte Motor Speedway in Concord.
-First, you’ll take in the beauty of over 3,000,000 lights set to music along the 3.5-mile drive-through course.
+First, you’ll take in the beauty of over 4 million lights set to music along the 3.75-mile drive-through course.
 But there’s plenty more to see besides the lights.
 Located in the infield of the Speedway, the Christmas Village includes a 100-foot slide, carousel, 100-foot walkway of lights and much more.
 Kids will also love watching their favorite classic Christmas movies on the giant 16,000 square foot Speedway TV, while parents will love getting a chance to drive out on the track!